-In October 2018 Rigrevisionen – the Danish Public Accounts Committee – published a report concerning the management of support from the European Maritime and Fisheries Fund (EMFF) to the Danish Fisheries sector in the period 2014-2017.
+In October 2018 Rigrevisionen – the Danish Court of Auditors – published a report concerning the management of support from the European Maritime and Fisheries Fund (EMFF) to the Danish Fisheries sector in the period 2014-2017.

 The report contains very strong criticism of the management of this EMFF funding by Danish authorities and gives many clear examples of breaches of both Danish and EU fisheries regulations.

 Amongst many other very concerning issues the report points to examples of potential fraudulent abuse of the EMFF funds which should be investigated by the Danish police and further highlights that the European Anti-Fraud Office of Fraud (OLAF) should become involved to potentially reclaim EU funds from the Danish government.

 The report was of course written in Danish so, until now, it has not been accessible for the many interested parties who do not speak Danish.
 An official English translation of the first chapter of the report was published in October 2018 a few weeks after the original report and that provided a basic overview of the issues raised, however there is much more detail and many specific examples which are relevant for everyone concerned with sustainable fisheries in the EU and with the use / abuse of the substantial public funds distributed via the EMFF.